-- 4. Click Internal and select the desired Maschine effect from the submenu.
-If you have VST/AU effect plug-ins installed you may also load them by using the dedicated submenu (for example, the VST3 submenu) and choosing a vendor submenu. - → Upon selection, the effect is loaded and its parameters are displayed in the Parameter area.
+- Click the desired effect in the list.
+If you have VST/AU effect plug-ins installed you may also load them from the menu by selecting the Native Instruments (Native Instruments products) or External (third-party products) submenu at the top of the list. - → Upon selection, the effect is loaded and its parameters are displayed in the Parameter area.
 When you load an effect into the first Plug-in slot of a Sound, Maschine automatically configures the Sound's input to receive any signal(s) coming from other Sounds and Groups in your Project and sends them through its own Plug-in slots, in other words, you now have a send effect.

 You could also load an effect preset from the Browser instead of using the Plug-in menu.
-For more information on how to load effect presets, refer to Searching and loading files from the Library.
+For more information on how to load effect presets, refer to Searching and Loading Files from the Library.

-Now that the effect is loaded, we suggest that you rename the Sound slot to the Plug-in name: this will be of great help when routing other signals to that send effect in the next step (refer to Step 2: route audio to the send effect).
+Now that the effect is loaded, we suggest that you rename the Sound slot to the Plug-in name: this will be of great help when routing other signals to that send effect (refer to Step 2: Route Audio to the Send Effect).
 To rename the Sound slot:

-- 1. Double-click the name of the Sound slot in the Sound List.
-The name becomes highlighted, ready to be edited. - 2.
-Type the name of the Plug-in, and press [Enter] on your computer keyboard to confirm. - $\rightarrow$ The Sound slot now mirrors the Plug-in name.
+1. Double-click the name of the Sound slot in the Sound List.
+The name becomes highlighted, ready to be edited.

+- 2. Type the name of the Plug-in, and press [Enter] on your computer keyboard to confirm. - → The Sound slot now mirrors the Plug-in name.

-(i) For more information on renaming Sound slots, refer to Renaming Sound slots.
+(i) For more information on renaming Sound slots, refer to Renaming Sound Slots.

-Step 2: route audio to the send effect
+Step 2: Route Audio to the Send Effect

-Once you have configured a Sound or Group as send effect (refer to Step 1: set Up a Sound or Group as send effect), you can send the output of any other Sounds and Groups to that Sound or Group.
+Once you have configured a Sound or Group as send effect (refer to Step 1: Set Up a Sound or Group as Send Effect), you can send the output of any other Sounds and Groups to that Sound or Group.
 For this purpose, each Sound and each Group is equipped with an additional two auxiliary outputs available in its Output properties.

-(i) We describe here the procedure in Arrange view.
-You can also do this in Mix view, as described in Configuring the main output of Sounds and Groups.
+Here we describe the procedure in Arrange view.
+You can also do this in Mix view.
+For more information, refer to Configuring the Main Output of Sounds and Groups.